 Workplace bullying can decrease morale, reduce productivity and cause good employees to quit.
 Worse, it can get your business sued.
 Use these seven strategies to deal with workplace bullies.

-Even worse, 56% of people said that the person bullying them was their boss—making it hard to report the problem.
+Even worse, 65% of people said that the person bullying them was their boss — making it hard to report the problem.

-Bullying isn’t just a traumatic experience for the employee—it spells trouble for your business.
-There’s plenty of data that show that company culture has a direct effect on productivity.
+Bullying isn’t just a traumatic experience for the employee — it spells trouble for your business.
+There’s plenty of data showing that company culture has a direct effect on productivity.
 If your culture is one of a hostile work environment, your employees may spend more time worrying about their mental and physical safety than doing their best work.
-And once culture is broken, it takes a long time to remedy the problem.
+And once the culture is broken, it takes a long time to remedy the problem.